adityakanu/DC-Motor-Speed-Controller/README.md

     - Adjust the threshold value that determines the direction of motor rotation based on potentiometer readings.
     - Test the system by turning the potentiometer and observing the motor's speed changes.
 Make necessary adjustments to ensure smooth and accurate speed control.
     - Consider implementing safety measures, such as setting speed limits or incorporating emergency stop functionality.

+4. Code:
+    - Include Libraries: The code includes a library called "Servo" that helps control a servo motor.
+    - Define Constants: It sets up some constants, such as pin numbers for the LDRs, a desired ratio ("setpoint") for sunlight, and some tuning parameters for a control algorithm (PID).
+    - Initialize Servo: It attaches a servo motor to pin 9 and reads the initial LDR values.
+    - Initial Servo Position: It checks if the LDR values are balanced (within a tolerance).It initializes the servo angle to 120 degrees.
+If not, it sets the servo angle based on which LDR has more light.
+    - Setup Serial Communication: It starts serial communication for debugging.
+    - Main Loop (loop()):
+        It continuously reads the LDR values.
+        Calculates the current ratio of LDR values.
+        Computes an "error" which is the difference between the desired ratio and the current ratio.
+        Initializes some variables for a control algorithm (PID).
+    - PID Control:
+        It adjusts the control parameters (Kp) based on the current position of the servo.
+        Calculates proportional, integral, and derivative terms for the control.
+        The integral term is constrained to prevent excessive accumulation.
+        The servo angle (Spoint) is calculated using these control terms and constraints.

+    - Update Servo: It sets the servo angle to Spoint based on the control calculations.
+    - Debugging: It prints out information like the current ratio, error, and servo angle for debugging.
+    - Delay: A small delay is added to stabilize the system.

+In summary, this code uses LDR sensors and a servo motor to adjust the solar panel's angle, keeping it aligned with the sun for optimal energy capture.
+It employs a control algorithm (PID) to calculate the right angle based on the ratio of light detected by the LDRs and adjusts the solar panel accordingly.
+This ensures that the solar panel generates more energy by continuously facing the sun.

 ## Contributing